2018-2019 | FIND WEBNOTES HERE

 In this class, you will organize the research papers into theme-based panels, determine the order the papers will be given in on each panel, and provide me with a final title for the panel.
 This week you can also figure out the best order for the panels based on the content of each paper.
 If you do not do a dress rehearsal presentation you will not be permitted to do the final public presentation.

 I am building some flexibility into the syllabus here.
-We are now in the timeframe of the Undergraduate Research Conference, so we could possibly do an additional run-through of final presentations on this date.
+We should probably do an additional run-through of final presentations on this date.
 We will decide as a group what to do on this date.

 On this day you will give a 10 minute public presentation based on your final research essay.
 It will be awesome.
 You are all so clever.
 You will need to coordinate your visual aids (Prezi / PowerPoint) within your panels.
 Send me you final paper titles and I will make a program for the faculty and guests.